Snowfable/home-ed-resources/apps.md

 ## Physics Studio
 A virtual lab to learn school physics.
 [Link here](https://chrome.google.com/webstore/detail/physics-studio/acdjlkhckndkodkecjhflckmgbbphhnb?hl=en&fbclid=IwAR0Of_bsjOl5Ez7S4okT-3mvze8YEYFiEUXTtMYUKxPmzcyfLvIi0hvIGGc)

+## School of Dragons
+Fly fast, train hard, and learn well to become the Ultimate Dragon Trainer!
+Join Chief Hiccup and Toothless and embark on the thrilling adventures of DreamWorks Animation’s ‘How to Train Your Dragon’.
+[Train here.](https://apps.apple.com/us/app/school-of-dragons/id622944658?fbclid=IwAR2tBhAigRNLKMR6vJt0PGucqSzc-gqpWbpzlgQ8v_gcodKXm9m8o5IckeQ)

 ## Science Journal
 Use the sensors in your phone to measure and graph phenomena such as light, sound and motion, or connect to external sensors via Bluetooth to conduct experiments on the world around you.
 [Journal here.](https://www.exploratorium.edu/explore/apps/science-journal-app)

+## Sound Forest
+SoundForest is a mini music maker that allows you to instantly compose a song using a collection of musical creatures.
+Compose a loop by tapping animal instruments and mix them into a hypnotic tune.
+Make a musical ecosystem with SoundForest.
+[Make here.](https://apps.apple.com/gb/app/soundforest/id1194745290?fbclid=IwAR3JFzF_Fvtl7JrAMP9RF68nxzsbsUdS0vsj8yVnpnBlSsANRsuLuLtjyNw)

 ## Sound Rebound
 An offbeat experience of color and sound that invites you to create ricochets, bounces, or bumps to investigate seeing and hearing.
 [Rebound here.](https://www.exploratorium.edu/explore/apps/sound-rebound)

 ## Sound Uncovered
 Explore the surprising side of sound with Sound Uncovered, an interactive book featuring auditory illusions, acoustic phenomena, and other things that go bump, beep, boom, and vroom.
 [Boom here.](https://www.exploratorium.edu/explore/apps/sound-uncovered)

+## Space Now is an educational application that targets all space enthusiasts.
+Using the application you can access a gallery of images, glossary and information about space, news about Hubble, ESA, NASA but also the list of rocket launches.Space Now - Rocket Launches, Images, News.
+[Link here.](https://play.google.com/store/apps/details?id=space.pal.sig)

+## Spacecraft AR
+Created by NASA’s Jet Propulsion Laboratory, this stunning educational app uses native mobile augmented reality to bring spacecraft explorers from across the solar system to whatever space you’re in.
+[Explore here.](https://play.google.com/store/apps/details?id=gov.nasa.jpl.spacecraftAR)

+## Swift Playgrounds
+Swift Playgrounds is a revolutionary app that makes it fun to learn and experiment with code.
+You solve interactive puzzles in the guided “Learn to Code” lessons to master the basics of coding, or experiment with a wide range of challenges that let you explore many unique coding experiences.
+[Code here.](https://apps.apple.com/gb/app/swift-playgrounds/id908519492?fbclid=IwAR32ew0DhcZp5oDyp8f_HfZ96HmA5OZo4s5lYctP2rrnExnHzlEgCpJkCaY)

 ## Total Solar Eclipse
 This app allows you to view three simultaneous video streams: 1) LIVE coverage hosted by Exploratorium educators and NASA scientists, 2) LIVE coverage in Spanish hosted by Exploratorium educators, and 3) a non-narrated, two and a half hour live telescope view of the full eclipse.
 [Eclipse here.](https://www.exploratorium.edu/explore/apps/total-solar-eclipse-app)